Evolve (Imagine Dragons album): Critical reception

-Evolve received generally mixed to negative reviews from critics upon release.
-On Metacritic, the album received a weighted average score of 47/100 based on seven reviews, indicating "mixed or average reviews".
-The album received a few positive-leaning reviews.
-Glenn Gamboa from Newsday gave the album a score of B+, stating that the group, "seem ready to transcend genre labels — they just want to make good music that interests them."
+Evolve received mixed reviews from music critics.
+At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album received an average score of 47, based on 7 reviews, which indicates "mixed or average reviews".
+Glenn Gamboa from Newsday gave the album a score of B+, stating that the group, "seem ready to transcend genre labels—they just want to make good music that interests them."
 In a three-out-of-five-star review from NME, Alex Flood wrote, "This latest effort might represent a small progression, but it's far from an evolution."
 AllMusic also gave a three-out-of-five review on the album, with Stephen Thomas Erlewine saying, "its bold, colorful textures elbow aside any notions of introspection or reflection."
-Rob Harvilla from The Ringer gave the album a mixed review, concluding: "All of which is to say that Evolve isn’t great by any means, but it’s awfully shrewd, and you might end up rooting for it if only because there’s nobody else to root for.
-It’s probably the band’s best album: It is definitely their slickest, their deftest, their shortest."
+Rob Harvilla from The Ringer gave the album a mixed review, concluding: "All of which is to say that Evolve isn't great by any means, but it's awfully shrewd, and you might end up rooting for it if only because there's nobody else to root for.
+It's probably the band's best album: It is definitely their slickest, their deftest, their shortest."

 The album also garnered some negative reviews.
 In a more negative review, Classic Rock Magazine gave the album one and a half stars out of five, commenting that the band aims for more rock noise, although, "it [Evolve] just comes off like Michael Bolton dad dancing to Justin Timberlake at a family wedding."
 Hannah J. Davies of The Guardian gave the album two stars out of five, calling the album, "lifeless electronic-tinged arena rock."
 The Independent gave Evolve two-out-of-five stars, describing it as, "mostly devolving back into the hoariest of tired rock cliches (including what sounds like roto-toms), and plodding grimly towards the summer’s festivals."

-On Metacritic, Evolve is one of the lowest ranking albums of 2017.

 Commercial performance

 Evolve debuted at number two on the US Billboard 200 with 147,000 album-equivalent units, of which 109,000 were pure album sales.
 It is Imagine Dragons' third top five album.
-As of August 31, 2021, the album has been certified 3× Platinum by the RIAA.
+As of December 2, 2024, the album has been certified 4× Platinum by the RIAA.